|How to Use VB Script Variables?|

 - Must begin with an alphabetic character like strName but 99Name is not allowed so as &Name.

-- Variable name can contain numeric at the middle or end.
+- The variable name can contain numeric at the middle or end.

 - Variables should follow a Hungarian notation syntax.(Variables should have prefix along with the variable like-strName,strEmailId)

 - Variable can have underscore or number as postFix but any other characters are not allowed. like strStudent9 is allowed but intRoll*Number is invalid.